How to Get Approved to Visit an Incarcerated Person

 Step 1: Receive Signed Visitor Questionnaire

 You must apply for approval to visit by completing a Visitor Questionnaire (CDCR Form 106).
-You obtain the Visitor Questionnaire by having the prisoner you wish to visit send the form to you.
-The incarcerated person must sign the questionnaire before sending it to the prospective visitor; the signature confirms the prisoner’s agreement to have the applicant added to his/her visiting list.
+Please obtain the Visitor Questionnaire by having the incarcerated person you wish to visit send the form to you.
+The incarcerated person must sign the questionnaire before sending it to the prospective visitor.
+This signature confirms the incarcerated person’s agreement to have the applicant added to their visiting list.

 Step 2: Complete the Visitor Questionnaire